MelikeCpp/Erandom-Lib/README.md

 Origin of the name Erandom.hpp
-Erandom is basically the combination of the initial of my name (Ebert) + the first namespace created in it (Random) And I used this as a base, for example Euutil, Emath Etweens and so on, apart from the fact that this lib that I made alone is openSource, as long as you follow the license (I used the Apache 2.0 license) everything is fine, I hope you enjoy!
+Erandom is basically the combination of the initial of my name (Ebert) + the first namespace created in it (Random) And I used this as a base, for example Euutil, Emath Etweens and so on, apart from the fact that this lib that I made alone is openSource, as long as you follow the license (I used the Apache 2.0 license here[https://www.apache.org/licenses/LICENSE-2.0.txt]) everything is fine, I hope you enjoy!

 Origem do nome Erandom.hpp